DATA-606-SPRING-2023-TUE/nicholas_data606/README.md

 ### Ridge Regression

 Ridge Regression - Another penalized regression method.
+In this model, no features are penalized to 0, so each feature is present in computing the prediction.
+This model is used to prevent over overfitting.

 - Ridge Score: 0.99393
 - Ridge Score (Reduced Features): 0.99995